kartikwar/starter-hugo-academic/content/research/paper 2/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Emily N. Garbinsky
+- with Emily N. Garbinsky
-- Stijn M.J. van Osselaer
+- and Stijn M.J. van Osselaer. (data collection in progress)

 # Author notes (optional)